 Space is the perpetual bosonic one-way isotropic radial (straight) expansion and diffusion-in-place at the accelerating speed of light, of ∼ 0.87N zomons with an average energy of 8.40 x 10-14 Joules and an average initial volume set at 4.6 m3.
 With this average volume space has an estimated average maintained density at 1.82 x 10-14 J/m3.
 If the average volume or average energy of a zomon should change, the space density calculation will correspondingly change.
 Zomons are unique as they are only born and never die, they just continuously fade away into historical time.
 Space is always moving at the accelerating speed of light towards and away from the matter and the charge shells embedded within its volume.

 - The 1st bang is the little bang, the birth of the matter couple [1b][2b]and the physical environment of electricity [6+][6-][7+][7-], space & linear motion .
 The energy comes from the de-linkage of 0.000833u of plasm spinrise matter .

-- The 2nd bang is the birth of electron orbital motion & atomic light , starting with the synthesis of stable hydrogen.
-The energy comes from a reduction in potential energy of the electric fields [7+][7-].
+- The 2nd bang is the birth of a photon of atomic light with electron orbital motion and the electro-kinetic bond, starting with the synthesis of stable hydrogen.
+The energy comes from a reduction in potential energy of the electric field [7+][7-].